 I have to admit, at the same time, that Jasper did produce bits of content that I considered brilliant and on many occasions I had to admit that it wrote better than me. sure, I am a non native English speaker… but even so, having a machine write better content is… strange.

 In conclusion, I believe that I am not wrong to jump on the AI writing wagon and I do believe that it will grow really fast and become an important ally of website owners worldwide.

-The biggest advantage that you get from using an AI content writing tool like Jarvis is the speed with which you can produce the content.
+The biggest advantage that you get from using an AI content writing tool like Jasper is the speed with which you can produce the content.